 Policy on required visits

 We rely on faculty to refer students to our services, and we’re grateful for your support and encouragement!
-We ask, though, that you not require an entire class to visit the center.
+We ask, though, that you not require an entire class to visit the Center.
 Our reasons for this are both practical and pedagogical.

-- Practical: We’re often booked solid days or weeks in advance, and we don’t have the resources to guarantee that a whole class will be able to find appointments.
+- Practical: We’re often booked days or weeks in advance, and we don’t have the resources to guarantee that a whole class will be able to find appointments.

 That said, we understand there are many instances where requiring a visit simply makes it easier for the student to find the resources they need.
-For this reason, we’re happy to work with you on connecting a few of your students to required sessions—we just ask that you not require the entire class attend.
+For this reason, we’re happy to work with you on connecting a few of your students to required sessions—we just ask that you not require the entire class to attend.

 Other FAQS